cloudflare/cloudflare-docs/products/cache/src/content/about/cdn-cache-control.md

 An origin can:

-- Return the `CDN-Cache-Control` response header which Cloudflare evaluates to make caching decisions. `Cache-Control`, if also returned by the origin, isproxied as is and does not affect caching decisions made by Cloudflare.
+- Return the `CDN-Cache-Control` response header which Cloudflare evaluates to make caching decisions. `Cache-Control`, if also returned by the origin, is proxied as is and does not affect caching decisions made by Cloudflare.
 Additionally, `CDN-Cache-Control` is proxied downstream in case there are other CDNs between Cloudflare and the browser.

 - Return the `Cloudflare-CDN-Cache-Control` response header.
 This results in the same behavior as the origin returning `CDN-Cache-Control` except Cloudflare does not proxy `Cloudflare-CDN-Cache-Control` downstream because it’s a header only used to control Cloudflare.
 This option is beneficial if you want only Cloudflare to have a different caching behavior while all other downstream servers rely on `Cache-Control`, or if you do not want Cloudflare to proxy the `CDN-Cache-Control` header downstream.